• Skip to primary navigation

 Before Serving

-• 4 tablespoon granulated sugar
+• 4 tablespoons granulated sugar

 Instructions

-• Infuse the milk: Split the vanilla bean lengthwise and scrape out the seeds.
+• Split the vanilla bean lengthwise and scrape out the seeds.
 Combine vanilla bean pod, seeds, tea, and milk in a medium saucepan over medium heat.
 Bring to a boil.
 Remove from heat and let stand for 10 minutes.
 Strain through a seive and discard the tea leaves and vanilla pod.

-• Prepare bain-marie: Fill a kettle to the top with water and set to boil.
+• Fill a kettle to the top with water and set to boil.
 Preheat oven to 160°C (320°F).

 5 egg yolks, ⅓ cup granulated sugar, 1 cup heavy cream, ⅛ teaspoon sea salt

-• Pour mixture evenly into 4 individual ramekins.
+• Pour evenly into 4 individual ramekins.
 Place ramekins in a large and deep baking tray (9" by 12" or 9" by 13").
 Carefully pour boiling water into the tray to about halfway up the ramekins.

-4 tablespoon granulated sugar
+4 tablespoons granulated sugar

 Notes